Gordon of Kabul

 Leaving Iraq

-Posted in Iraq, War, delusional defence ministers, running away by Jonathan Miller on August 20, 2007
+Posted in delusional defence ministers, Iraq, running away, War by Deputy city editor on August 20, 2007

 Retreat is the most dangerous manœuvre in warfare therefore as British forces prepare to evacuate Iraq, it is worth hoping that military planners and the new government defence team have consulted Carl von Clausewitz’s On War, Book 4, Chapter 13.